alef-garrido/xnoria-alpha-registrationList/replit.md

-# xnoria-alpha-registrationList
+# Overview
-Registration system for xnoria project

 This is a full-stack web application built with React, Express, and PostgreSQL that implements a role-based user management system with invitation-based registration.
 The application features an admin dashboard for managing users and invitation codes, along with email/password authentication.

 The system operates on an invitation-only model where administrators can generate invitation codes that new users must provide during registration.
 Once registered, users are directed to role-specific dashboards (admin or regular user).

+## Authentication Credentials

+**Demo Admin Account:**
+- Email: admin@example.com
+- Password: admin123

+**Test Invitation Code:** INV-R7QC0CO0K (valid for new user registration)

+# User Preferences

+Preferred communication style: Simple, everyday language.

-## System Architecture
+# System Architecture

 ## Frontend Architecture